apostrophecms/apostrophe-sandbox/README.md

 * [node](http://nodejs.org/), of course.
 You must have at least version `0.10`
 * [mongodb](http://www.mongodb.org/) **version 2.2 or better**, on your local machine (or point to another database server)
-* imagemagick, to resize uploaded images (specifically the `convert` command line tool)
+* imagemagick, to resize uploaded images (specifically the `convert` and `identify` command line tools)

 Mac developers can install imagemagick via MacPorts.
 Your production server will need it too; it's probably a simple `apt-get install` or `yum` command away.
 Heroku includes imagemagick as standard equipment.
 MacPorts is also a great option for installing node and mongodb.
+Also consider Homebrew.

 ## Configuration